 How much iodine do we need a day?

-Only pregnant and lactating women require high dosages.
+Only pregnant and lactating women require higher dosages.
 They require 220 and 290 mcg of iodine per day, respectively.

 How much iodine is too much?